fatimamanahil946-ui/c-project/README.md

 # c-project
-there is a code in c programming language for disease simulation system that shows how disease spread
+there is a code in c programming language for disease simulation system that shows how a disease spreads